Piet2001/MKS_SCRIPT_TOOLS/README.md

 - [POI's](https://raw.githubusercontent.com/Piet2001/MKS_SCRIPT_TOOLS/master/POI.json)

 Missing anything?
 Create an [issue](https://github.com/Piet2001/MKS_SCRIPT_TOOLS/issues/new)!
 Also for other contact you can create an issue!
+Or contact me on [discord](https://discord.gg/6gMY9vw)

 Sent me a message when you are using one of this files.
 En we'll add your script to the supporters list.